 There are numerous tools available on the internet to create bootable USB from iso but here we’ll use a free tool “Rufus” because of reliable and faster file conversion.

 When it is downloaded, double-click on it and click on yes.
 It will be open immediately.

-Connect a USB which must be equal or greater than 2 GB of free space to your windows PC.
+Connect a USB that must be equal to or greater than 2 GB of free space to your Windows PC.